Co1lin/notes/docs/DSA_Review.md

     kdSearch(v->rChild, R)
 ```

-Time: For each edge of R, no more than <u>2 out of the 4</u> grandchildren of each node will intersect with it, which means recursing.
+**Complexity:** For each edge of R, no more than <u>2 out of the 4</u> grandchildren of each node will intersect with it, which means recursing.
 R has 4 edges, so multiply 4 for the upper bound complexity.

 Using the Master Thm.,